IntersectMBO/plutus/doc/plutus/tutorials/basic-apps.rst

 That way, the user can simply identify the recipient by a number and doesn't have to enter a public key into a text box.
 This type of conversion from a nickname to a unique identifier is a common task for Plutus apps.

-To use the ``lock`` endpoint in our app, you call the :hsobj:`Plutus.Contract.Effects.ExposeEndpoint.endpoint` function:
+To use the ``lock`` endpoint in our app, you call the :hsobj:`Plutus.Contract.Request.endpoint` function:

 .. literalinclude:: BasicApps.hs
    :start-after: BLOCK5